Tribal gaming casino and resort

 How It Works

-"No data leaves your floor" is not marketing language.
-It is a description of network architecture.
+"No data leaves your floor" is a description of network architecture, not marketing language.

 Zero External Transmission